Swapnil-Sa/Tailwind-Trades-PowerBI-Analysis/README.md

-# 📊 Tailwind Trades Power BI Analysis
+# 📊 Tailwind Trades Revenue Analysis

 ## 🔍 Project Overview
 This project is an end-to-end data analysis and visualization of the Tailwind Traders dataset using Power BI.